 With regular sections at 12%, riders in the Tour are happy to use low gears and compact chainsets.
 There’s a short recovery section mid-way and some of the hairpin bends are wide allowing for a rider to seek refuge from the slope on the outer line but otherwise this is a relentless climb.
 It’s wooded and the foliage means there are few views on the way up, just a strip of black tarmac rising ahead.
 The finish section is over 20% and it’s from here that the views are better.

-There’s a sign marking the finish line of the Tour de France and it tells you Chris Froome’s time of 16.11… over a minute quicker than Laurens Ten Dam’s Strava record.
+There’s a sign marking the finish line of the Tour de France and it tells you Chris Froome’s time of 16m11s… over a minute quicker than Laurens Ten Dam’s Strava record.

 On a Normal Day

 It’s possible to ride up and down without meeting anyone else.
-The road heads up doesn’t go down the other side, it’s a dead-end unless you’re on an MTB.
+The road is a dead-end unless you’re on an MTB.
 Consequently you’ll be alone for most if not all the climb and maybe it’s for the better given the steep slopes.
 The exception is the annual finish for the Trois Ballons cyclosportive when participants face its steep slopes with over 200km in their legs.

 If you’re lucky you might spot a rider in FDJ kit.
 It’ll probably be Thibaut Pinot who lives 10km away and this is “his” climb that gets used for training efforts and fitness tests.
 The Pinot family is part of the region, Thibaut’s father is mayor of a nearby town.